shimaore/black-metal/queuer.coffee.md

             debug 'Queuer.on_agent_idle build_call: agent is no longer available', agent.key, call.key

-This next line is redundant with what happens in `report_non_idle`, I guess.
-Well, more precisely the one in `report_non_idle` is redundant with this one.
-Either way, this is idempotent.

-            yield @available_agents.remove agent

 Notify: this could be used for example to present a popup to the agent.

             notification_data =